Cuban baseball league system: Cuban National Series

-Created in 2022, the Elite League took over the former winter schedule that had been dominated by the National Series since its foundation season.
-It runs from October to February with a similar schedule and format as the CNS, with the winner of the championship series after the postseason playoffs assuming the role as Cuban representative to the Caribbean Series.
-From 2014 to 2019, the CNS champion team advanced directly to the Caribbean Series proper.

-Super Series
+Super Series/CNS 23Us

-The Super Series, a summer league, is usually played from May through July with a schedule of about 28 games.
+For many years the Cuban Super Series, a summer league, usually played from May through July with a schedule of about 28 games.
 The series is followed by a playoff between the two top teams.
 Its teams are selected from the best players of the National Series.
-In turn, the Cuba national baseball team is selected from the players in the Super Series.
-Five regional teams compete:
+In turn, the Cuba national baseball team was traditionally selected from the players in the Super Series.
+Five regional teams competed: